 Spellman Clean Tech Competition

-Spellman’s concern for the environment has led us to sponsor the Clean Tech Competition for the last two years.
-Developed by the Rockville Centre based Center for Science Teaching and Learning (CSTL) eight years ago, the Spellman HV Electronics Clean Tech Competition is the only STEM competition with a focus on using clean technology to solve environmental challenges.
-This year’s finals were held at Stony Brook University’s Wang Center.
+Spellman’s concern for the environment has led us to sponsor the Clean Tech Competition for the last three years.
+Developed by the Rockville Centre based Center for Science Teaching and Learning (CSTL) nine years ago, the Spellman HV Electronics Clean Tech Competition is the only global STEM competition with a focus on using clean technology to solve environmental challenges.

 Below are videos from the last two years’ competition finals, generally involving students from over 500 teams from over 40 countries.